MarsWilliams/DIYiser/README.md

-This micro webapp is a proof of concept to amuse the staff at DIY.
-I hope you like it and we can be besties 4 evah and evah.
+This is micro webapp built with Express, Node.js, and Handlebars that interacts with the DIY.org API.

 You with me?
 -----------------------